f32c/arduino/README.md

 TV Framebuffer with composite video output displaying SRAM content tested only on ULX2S, should work on any other capable of 81.25 MHz CPU and 325 MHz pixel clock.
-Composite video currently must run synchronous with CPU speed.
+Composite video currently must run synchronous with CPU clock.

 DMA works only on boards that support SRAM or SDRAM.